 Sir Mortimer Wheeler, Archaeologist

 4,500 years later if the Mohenjo-Daro artisan, the creator of the dancing girl would have a chance to visit Odisha, he would undoubtedly feel at home.
-Even at the high-tech information age, he would have recognised the lost wax technique that he himself would have used in his time.
+Even at the high-tech information age, he would have recognized the lost wax technique that he himself would have used in his time.

-The Lost Wax technique, Cire Perude in French is one of the oldest and most advanced crafts traced back the Bronze Age civilizations of Indus Valley, Egypt, Mesopotamia, China and later Greece and Aztec.
+The Lost Wax technique, Cire Perdue in French is one of the oldest and most advanced crafts traced back the Bronze Age civilizations of Indus Valley, Egypt, Mesopotamia, China and later Greece and Aztec.

 In India today the Cire Perude makers, called Dhokra artisans are settled over a vast tract in Central and Eastern India, close to the mineral belt.
 However, in Odisha, they belong to the category of scheduled castes and only a couple of decades before they were nomadic wanderers making and supplying ritual objects, such as lamp stands to various rural households.